linode/docs/docs/guides/development/javascript/how-to-create-a-mern-stack-application/index.md

 modified: 2022-09-23
 modified_by:
   name: Linode
-title: "How to Create a MERN Stack on Linux"
+title: "Create a MERN Stack Application"
-h1_title: "How to Create a MERN Stack Application"
+title_meta: "How to Create a MERN Stack on Linux"
-enable_h1: true
 contributor:
   name: Cameron Laird
 external_resources: